AHAMADH-SULAIMAN-M/LU-Decomposition/README.md

 ## Algorithm
 ### (i) To find the L and U matrix
 1.Start the program.

 2.Import required libraries:

 3.Accept matrix input from the user using eval(input()).

 4.Call the lu() function from scipy.linalg to perform LU decomposition:

-5.Display the results:
+5.Display the results.

 6.Print the L (Lower Triangular) matrix.

 7.Print the U (Upper Triangular) matrix.

 8.End the program.

 ### (ii) To find the LU Decomposition of a matrix
 1.Start the program.

-2.Import necessary libraries:
+2.Import necessary libraries.

 3.Input the coefficient matrix A (square matrix of coefficients).

 4.Input the constant matrix/vector B.

-5.Perform LU factorization using lu_factor(A):
+5.Perform LU factorization using lu_factor(A).

 6.Solve the system of equations AX = B using lu_solve((lu, pivot), B).

 7.Display the solution vector X.

 8.End the program.

 ## Program: